Producing Exceptional Performance Dogs

 I went to my first hunt test at Coastal Empire HRC in 2009 and was absolutely in awe of the things those dogs could do and the incredible connection between them and their handlers.
 I had no idea how to go about training a dog to retrieve, but what I did know was that I HAD TO HAVE ONE!
 We were between dogs, having recently lost a golden retriever to cancer.
 While I waited for the new puppy to arrive, I read everything I could find and immersed myself training material.
 We brought Tucker home and stumbled our way though basic training, making our share of mistakes along the way and learning that there was a lot more involved than it might appear.
 We soon discovered that training a dog to be truly competitive requires more time than most weekend warriors are able to dedicate and the support and guidance of a professional trainer is an invaluable resource.

-My husband Mitch and I have five Labradors, all of whom participate in retriever field events.
+My husband Mitch and I have six Labradors, all of whom participate in retriever field events.
 We are active in HRC Hunt Tests, AKC Hunt Tests and AKC Field Trials.
-I serve as an officer or board member for four different retriever clubs and as an HRC Judge.
+I have served as an officer or board member for four different retriever clubs and as an HRC Judge.
 Stephen Durrence of Taylor Farm Kennels trains our competitive dogs and he handles them on occasions when we are unable to do so.